Versent/redux-loader/readme.md

 const store = finalCreateStore(allReducers)
 ```

-This reducer is used for keeping track of pending and done requests.
+This reducer is used for keeping track of pending and completed requests.

 Then create a high order component to load the data: